Sh1n4r4/Sh1n4r4/README.md

 ---

 <p align="center">
   <sub>"Only the paranoid survive.
-In Shina, we trust no one but the machine we built."</sub>
+Shina trust no one but the machine we built."</sub>
 </p>

 <p align="center">